larry-athey/boilermaker/firmware/README.md

 To put the Boilermaker into firmware update mode, open the following URL with your web browser.

-**http://boilermaker-ip/update-firmware** (where boilermaker-ip is the IP address of your Boilermaker)
+**http://boilermaker-ip/update-firmware** (where "boilermaker-ip" is the IP address of your Boilermaker)

 The Boilermaker will start up a WiFi access point with the SSID **"Boilermaker-Updater"** and the password to connect is **"12345678"**.